 - Your doctors’ opinions as to your pain level and resulting limitations;

 - How the pain affects your ability to perform activities of daily living;

-- How much pain is normally reported by others with your physical findings.
+- The pain levels others with your physical findings typically report.

 Work With an Experienced Long Term Disability Attorney

-If your back pain is so severe that you are no longer able to work for a living, you may very well be entitled to get disability benefits.
-Because of the complexities involved with proving that you are disabled by a back pain disorder, it would be in your best interest to consult with an experienced long-term disability attorney.
-If your claim is not handled correctly, your appeal may never be approved while your bills continue to pile up.
+If your back pain is so severe that you cannot work for a living, you may very well be entitled to disability benefits.
+Because of the complexities of proving that a back pain disorder disables you, it would be in your best interest to consult with an experienced long term disability attorney.
+If your claim is improperly handled, your appeal may never be approved while your bills pile up.

-An experienced long-term disability lawyer knows how to obtain all of the proper documents and medical opinions to satisfy your burden of proof.
-Mr. Ortiz is an experienced LTD Attorney that can offer the legal advice and guidance you need to navigate your claim.
-He and his firm will work with you and with your medical team to get the compensation you deserve.
+An experienced long term disability lawyer knows how to obtain the proper documents and medical opinions to satisfy your burden of proof.
+Mr. Ortiz is an experienced LTD attorney who can offer legal advice and guidance to help you navigate your claim.
+He and his firm will work with you and your medical team to get the compensation you deserve.

 Request a Free Consultation

 If your claim has been wrongfully denied or terminated, call (888) 321-8131 to request a free case evaluation.
-You will only need to answer a few questions to help us determine if this is a claim we can assist you with, and we can schedule a time for you to discuss an attorney-client relationship with our firm.
-We would welcome the opportunity for you to tell us about your case.
+You will only need to answer a few questions to help us determine if we can assist you with your claim.
+Afterward, we can schedule a time to discuss your claim with an attorney.